qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The important memory management features that Wasm GC doesn't support:

 - **GC values cannot be shared across threads**.
 This is the most important limitation.
+(Addressed in [shared-everything threads proposal](https://github.com/WebAssembly/shared-everything-threads))
 - No weak reference.
 - No finalizer (run callback when an object is collected by GC).
 - No interior pointer.
 (Golang has interior pointer)